 If you are unable to attend an event, please contact the Disabled Services Department (Monday-Friday 9:30am – 4:30pm ET) prior to the event taking place, for further instructions.

 YES.
 For individuals who have limited mobility, we can provide a wheelchair to transport guests from our Main Lobby to your seats via our Wheelchair Escort service.
-Upon arriving at Madison Square Garden, please ask a security guard for assistance.
+Please arrive early to allow yourself time to be accommodated without missing any of the event.
+Upon arriving at Madison Square Garden, please ask a guest experience representative or a security guard for assistance.
 Please be aware that our staff will not remain with the patron during the event, nor will they allow the guest to remain in or keep the wheelchair for the duration of the event.
 In the event a patron requires the use of a wheelchair for the duration of the event, we recommend bringing your own wheelchair or other mobility device.

-Please call the Disabled Services Department (Monday – Friday 9:30am – 4:30pm ET).
+Please call the Disabled Services Department (Monday – Friday 9:30am – 4:30pm ET) or email us at Disabledservies@msg.com.
 Subject to availability, we will relocate you to appropriate seating that better enables you to attend the event in a comfortable and enjoyable manner.
-When calling, please have your event, date, section, row and seat available.
+When calling, please have your event, date, section, row and seat number available.